netplexflix/Upcoming-Movies-TV-Shows-for-Kometa/README.md

    - If you have multiple roots, simply mount all of them.
 3. **Edit the volume paths** in `docker-compose.yml`:

+> [!TIP]
+> By default UMTK will output the yml files in a subfolder named `kometa`.<br>
+> You can make UMTK output the yml files directly into your `Kometa/config` folder for example by adjusting the volume mount.<br>
+> This will make them easily accessible for Kometa.
+> e.g.: `/path/to/Kometa/config:/kometa`

 #### Step 6: Run UMTK

 1. **Open a terminal/command prompt** in your UMTK folder